zommuter/getting-things-not-so-done/README.md

 * [ ] Gift away all those duplicate game keys...

 # Inflownistration
 So, do I like meta?
 [Yes I do](https://xkcd.com/917/).
 Inlfownistration, a portmanteau of information flow administration, describes the very process of, in a way, _everything_ we do.
-We're
+We're basically always processing information, no matter what we do.

+* Eating?
+Information = Hunger (or tiredness, and the difficulty of differentiating between the two is not beneficial to your health or shape...), and ignoring it will impede your unburdened existence.
+* Work?
+Information = You need food to still your hunger, and that needs to be obtained somehow (usually indirectly via means of money and shopping).
+* Planning a tunnel?
+Information = the requirements, laws, guidelines, etc.
+* Religion?
+Information = e.g. unexplained, probably improbable event.
+Despair.
+Hope. _Lots_.